robotamer/Bottle-tutorial/tutorial.rst

  * start page ``http://localhost:8080/todo``
  * adding new items to the list: ``http://localhost:8080/new``
  * page for editing items: ``http://localhost:8080/edit/:no``
- * validating data assigned by dynamic routes with the @validate decorator
  * catching errors
+ * sending static files
+ * sending JSON data

 Before We Start...
 --------------------